 The other part about structure that many e-commerce teams struggle with is tracking financials and actually analyzing them.
 Are you winning on shipping?
-Are your weights correct?
-Are you accounting for larger sizes?
+Product weights correct?
+Accounting for larger sizes?

 Are you accounting correctly for expenses?
 These are all questions that if you don't STRUCTURE from the start, there is a higher chance that your business will end up failing.

-Don't take in money, pay invoices and ad spend and assume the rest if profit.
+Don't take in money, pay invoices and ad spend, and assume the rest is profit.
 Make sure you're tracking your expenses and profit daily.

 We do this 7 days a week and account for every dollar divided by 30 days a month for accurate tracking/accounting.